dhruvxbug/StudentMezo-dApp/README.md

 ##  Overview

-StudentMezo bridges traditional education financing with Bitcoin's financial sovereignty.
+PeerPledge bridges traditional education financing with Bitcoin's financial sovereignty.
 Students deposit real Bitcoin (via Mezo bridge) as collateral to mint MUSD stablecoins, which they can use for tuition, books, and living expenses.
 The platform automatically manages loans, interest, and collateral—no banks, no paperwork, no discrimination.

 ## Features